(1925-2013)

 Thatcher initially pressed on for party leadership in 1990, but eventually yielded to pressure from party members and announced her intentions to resign on November 22, 1990.
 In a statement, she said, “Having consulted widely among colleagues, I have concluded that the unity of the Party and the prospects of victory in a General Election would be better served if I stood down to enable Cabinet colleagues to enter the ballot for the leadership.
 I should like to thank all those in Cabinet and outside who have given me such dedicated support.”
 On November 28, 1990, Thatcher departed from 10 Downing Street, the prime minister’s official residence, for the last time.

-READ More: How to Grow Plants from Seeds
+READ More: How to Teleport in Minecraft

 Life After Politics